ml4ai/ASKEM-TA1-DockerVM/README.md

 ### FN2AMR

-This is demonstrated in the `MORAE_demo.ipynb` notebook in the `morae-demo/` directory.
+This is demonstrated in the `code2amr.ipynb` notebook in the `end-to-end-rest/notebooks` directory.

-This part of the workflow currently has two endpoints, one for PertriNets and one for RegNets, however only PetriNet's is supported right now.
-It is accessed through the following endpoint:
+This part of the workflow currently has two endpoints, one for code-snippets and one for code archives (.zip files), however only PetriNet's are primarily supported right now AMR extractions.
+The code-snippet workflow is accessed through the following endpoint:

-`put("/models/PN")`
+`post("/workflows/consolidated/code-snippets-to-amrs")`

-This endpoint takes in a gromet function network JSON (the output of code2FN) and attempts to infer the core dynamics of a PetriNet in it and export them as an AMR.
+The endpoint to take in a code archive is the following:

-In the near future there will be support for RegNets as well via another endpoint.
+`post("/workflows/code/llm-assisted-codebase-to-pn-amr")`

 ## AMR Refinement